MotorDynamicsLab/LDOVoron2/STLs/README.md

 If you decide to build the Nevermore internal circulation filter, print this exhaust cover to seal the back panel.

 ## LED PCB Spacer
-This part helps mount the LED splitter PCB to the 2020 rail.
+This part helps mount the LED splitter PCB to the 2020 extrusion.